Fostering the brightest young minds in Canada to lead change around the world.

 What does the program involve?

-As pioneers and problem solvers, we think outside the box.
 As a Junior Fellow with EWB, you will operate outside of the classroom; explore far beyond the confines of an office building.

 You will broaden horizons and expand your mind across campuses, fields, cities, villages, businesses, streets, markets and bus stations.